tmd-yoshi/sample251120/README.md

 The workflow:
 1. Triggers on `pull_request_target` events (opened, reopened)
+2. Checks if the PR author is a bot - if so, allows the PR
-2. Checks the PR author's permission level using GitHub API
+3. For regular users, checks the PR author's permission level using GitHub API
-3. Closes the PR and adds a comment if the author lacks write access
+4. Closes the PR and adds a comment if the author lacks write access